-There were five hurricane seasons since 1950 with characteristics most similar to what we expect to see in August-October of 2016.
-We anticipate that the 2016 hurricane season will have slightly more activity than the average of our five analog years, given that the tropical Atlantic is currently warmer than the average of these five years.
+There were four hurricane seasons since 1950 with characteristics most similar to what we expect to see in August-October of 2017.
+We anticipate that the 2017 hurricane season will have activity close to the average of our four analog years.
 We believe that this season should experience near-average activity.

-Table 6: Best analog years for 2016 with the associated hurricane activity listed for each year.
+Table 6: Best analog years for 2017 with the associated hurricane activity listed for each year.